Fort Worth Criminal Lawyer Fighting Gun and Weapon Crimes In Fort Worth, Texas

 What Is Texas Law Regarding Possession Of Guns And Other Weapons?

-First, let us examine the change in Texas Gun Laws that occurred in September 2021.
+First, let’s examine the change in Texas Gun Laws that occurred in September 2021.
 Prior to September 2021, in order to get a license to carry a handgun, you were required to pass a background check, complete a gun safety course, and prove that you are capable of safely and properly firing a handgun.
-If you had a questionable criminal history, the State of Texas could reject your application.
+If you had a questionable criminal history, the State of Texas could reject your handgun owner application.

-However, effective September 2021, individuals 21 years of age and older can legally possess a handgun without a license to carry outside their homes and/or vehicles.
-It is important to understand that although you must be 18 years of age or older to PURCHASE a gun, there is no age requirement related to possessing a firearm.
+However, effective September 2021, individuals 21 years of age and older can legally possess a handgun without a license to carry it outside their homes and/or vehicles.
+It is important to understand that although you must be 18 years of age or older to PURCHASE a gun, there is no age requirement for possessing a firearm.

 What if you have been arrested for illegal gun possession?
-Do you have a criminal defense to provide a dismissal of the charges?
-In order to adequately prepare for your criminal defense of a weapons charge, you must first examine what Texas criminal law defines as a weapons crime.
+Do you have a viable criminal defense that could lead to a dismissal of the charges?
+In order to adequately prepare for your criminal defense of a weapons charge, we must first examine what Texas criminal law defines as a weapons crime.
 Normally, this will involve the concept of possession and whether the State of Texas can affirmatively link the weapon to you.
-Let us examine the Texas Penal Code definitions of weapons crimes in Texas:

-Unlawful Carrying Of A Weapon Laws In Texas
+Unlawful Carry Of A Weapon (UCW) Texas Laws

 If you are being charged with unlawful carrying of a weapon, you could be facing a jail sentence or a long probation that could affect your employment and clean criminal record.
 Generally speaking, it is against the law to carry a handgun, illegal knife, or club in “plain view” if you are not on your own premises or property.